i-neti/.github/profile/README.md

 * Confidentiality under NDA <br/>
 _We make an agreement on protection of data transferred.
 Our employees sign a non-disclosure agreement_
-* Individual SLA:
+* Individual SLA:<br/>
- -_We agree the level of service with each customer: we ratify availability of specialists, reaction time and terms of works_
+ _We agree the level of service with each customer: we ratify availability of specialists, reaction time and terms of works_
-* Seamless work:
+* Seamless work: <br/>
- -_Your projects will not stop resulting from sick leaves or annual leaves.
+ _Your projects will not stop resulting from sick leaves or annual leaves.
 If a developer gets ill, we will fast change a specialist_
-* Stable rates guarantee:
+* Stable rates guarantee:<br/>
 _We record the rate in the agreement — you can plan your budget at ease_
-* Entry interview
+* Entry interview<br/>
 _Test a specialist before he gets down to the project to make sure that his expertise meets your requirements.
 If a specialist does not pass the interview, we will replace him_
-* We are always in touch
+* We are always in touch<br/>
 _We check our email every 15 minutes.
 We read messages in Skype, Telegram, WhatsApp.
 We answer a telephone call no later than the 5th tone_